 - 26.1 TasPorts, the Principal and the Shipping Agent acknowledge that under the Australian Consumer Law, as set out in Schedule 2 of the Competition and Consumer Act 2010, consumers (as defined) have certain rights and guarantees which cannot be excluded.
-Nothing in these Terms and Conditions will be read or applied so as to exclude, restrict or modify or have the effect of excluding, restricting or modifying any condition, warranty, guarantee, right or remedy implied by Law (including the Australian Consumer Law) and which by Law cannot be excluded, restricted or modified. - 26.2 To the fullest extent permitted by Law, all rights, representations, guarantees, conditions, warranties, undertakings, remedies or other terms that are not set out in these Terms and Conditions are expressly excluded. - 26.3 TasPorts will not be liable or responsible to the Principal or the Shipping Agent for any Consequential Loss suffered or incurred by the Principal or Shipping Agent or both arising out of or in connection with the Agreement, whether in contract, tort, equity or otherwise. - 26.4 Where TasPorts is precluded from excluding its liability by Law, TasPorts' liability is in all circumstances limited to: - (a) the re-supply of the services; or - (b) where TasPorts decides at its discretion that the re-supply of services is not practicable, then liability is limited to the payment of the cost of having the services supplied again, subject to clause 26.1.
+Subject to this clause 26, nothing in these Terms and Conditions will be read or applied so as to exclude, restrict or modify or have the effect of excluding, restricting or modifying any condition, warranty, guarantee, right or remedy implied by Law (including the Australian Consumer Law) and which by Law cannot be excluded, restricted or modified. - 26.2 To the fullest extent permitted by Law, all rights, guarantees, conditions, warranties, remedies or other terms that are not set out in these Terms and Conditions are expressly excluded. - 26.3 To the full extent permitted by Law, TasPorts will not be liable or responsible to the Principal or the Shipping Agent for any Consequential Loss suffered or incurred by the Principal or Shipping Agent or both arising out of or in connection with the Agreement, whether in contract, tort, equity or otherwise. - 26.4 TasPorts' liability to the Principal or the Shipping Agent in relation to the breach of any guarantee or right incorporated into this Agreement by reason of Part 3-2 of the Australian Consumer Law is in all circumstances limited to: - (a) the re-supply of the services; or - (b) where TasPorts decides at its discretion that the re-supply of services is not practicable, then liability is limited to the payment of the cost of having the services supplied again, subject to clause 26.1.